Pleban\'ski-Demia\'nski \`a la Ehlers-Harrison: Exact Rotating and Accelerating Type I Black Holes

 The Kerr black hole is a particularly noteworthy exact solution of Einstein's field equations, especially from an astrophysical point of view.
 Realistic celestial bodies generally exhibit rotational motion.
 Even if their rotation is minimal, the conservation of angular momentum turns out to play an important role during gravitational collapse.
 Consequently, an analytical expression for the exterior spacetime around rotating sources is mandatory for studying such scenarios, a fact (among others) showcasing the overall significance of studying exact solutions within the framework of General Relativity (GR).

-Concerning solutions to the Einstein--Maxwell field equations, the Pleban\'ski--Demia\'nski (PD) family~\cite{Plebanski:1976gy,Podolsky:2021zwr,Podolsky:2022xxd} is of uttermost importance.
-It represents the most general type D spacetime, and is thus classified as algebraically special~\cite{Stephani:2003tm}.
-The PD family encompasses various solutions, including the charged generalization of the Kerr black hole and its enhanced version with acceleration and/or Newman--Unti--Tamburino (NUT) charge.
-The causal structure of the PD spacetime is understood as that of two rotating charged black holes accelerating away from each other while carrying NUT charge~\cite{Bicak:1999sa,Pravda:2002kj,Griffiths:2005se,Griffiths:2005mi,Griffiths:2005qp}.
+{ The Pleban\'ski--Demia\'nski (PD) family of solutions \cite{Plebanski:1976gy,Podolsky:2021zwr,Podolsky:2022xxd} plays a crucial role in understanding the Einstein–Maxwell field equations.
+This family is considered the most general solution of type D spacetimes, a classification based on the Petrov classification scheme \cite{Stephani:2003tm}.
+The PD family encompasses a wide range of solutions, including well-known black hole solutions like the Kerr and Reissner--Nordstr\"om (RN) metrics.
+Its causal structure is particularly interesting as it models scenarios involving two rotating and charged black holes that are accelerating away from each other \cite{Bicak:1999sa,Pravda:2002kj,Griffiths:2005se,Griffiths:2005mi,Griffiths:2005qp}. }